-The average size of a new public school academy is estimated to be 250 students (the same as for new schools in FY 2002), and it is assumed that schools will open in the fall or beyond, so that, for example, schools opening in CY 2002 would receive a FY 2003 foundation allowance.
+The average size of a new public school academy is estimated to be 250 students, and it is assumed that schools will open in the fall, so that, for example, schools opening in CY 2002 would receive a FY 2003 foundation allowance.
 It is also assumed that the cap will be reached each year.
 While it is unknown how many new PSA students would transfer from non-public schools, it could reasonably be assumed that between 20% and 40% would transfer from nonpublic or home schools or, in the case of kindergarten students, would have otherwise enrolled in a nonpublic school.
 (To the extent that larger percentages transfer from nonpublic schools, the estimate of state costs will be low.)
 It is assumed that the remaining 60% to 80% of students in new PSAs would transfer from existing public schools, creating no additional cost to the state, but creating a local fiscal impact to the school districts.